 Here we follow methods outlined by Douglass et al. (2018) to estimate the reduction intensity of individual cores to calculate the proportion of mass lost prior to its discard using a predictive generalized linear model.
 This model was developed based on the experimental reduction of cobbles collected from the Homa Peninsula, specifically to estimate the reduction intensity of cores recovered from Kanjera South.
 Estimates of core reduction intensity are accurate within an error range of 10%, and application to a subset of the cores from the Kanjera South assemblage suggests that the model is generally applicable to the broader Kanjera South assemblage.
 To estimate core reduction intensity, the model considers the number of flake scars, exploitation surfaces, the number of exploitation surface convergences, the proportion of cortex, and average platform angle.
 Although the definition of the aforementioned attributes are outlined in Douglass et al. (2018), they are worth summarizing here.

 The number of flake scars intuitively refers to the number of previous flake removals present on the core.
 The number of exploitation surfaces refers to the number of areas of the core where flakes were removed along a similar axis.
 This variable is related to core rotation which is argued to increase as core reduction increases (e.g. Delagnes and Roche 2005).
 The number of exploitation surface convergences documents the number of times different exploitation surfaces intersect with each other.
 Throughout reduction, exploitation surfaces with different flaking axes tend to converge (Braun 2005, Douglass et al 2017).
-Therefore, the total proportion of the core that possesses cortical surface area will diminish during reduction.
+Intuitively, the proportion of cortex refers to percentage of surface area that is covered in cortex.
+As flakes are removed from the core total proportion of cortex remaining on core’s surface diminishes during reduction.
 Average platform angle, measured in degrees, refers to the mean angle between striking surfaces.
-Various experimental replication studies show that, as this angle approaches 90°, it becomes increasingly difficult to detach a flake (Cotterell et al., 1985(Cotterell et al., 1985)).
+Various experimental replication studies show that, as this angle approaches 90°, it becomes increasingly difficult to detach a flake (Cotterell et al., 1985).
 Thus, as a core approaches exhaustion, the platform angles on the core are likely to approach 90°.
 More details regarding the specification of the model and associated lithic attributes can be found in Douglass et al. (2018).

 2.2.
 Flake Sequence Estimates